Publishing Kotlin Projects

 import mill.*, kotlinlib.*, publish.*

-object foo extends KotlinModule with PublishModule {
+object foo extends KotlinModule, PublishModule {

 def kotlinVersion = "1.9.24"